Work and Travel in the U.S.

 • Harrisburg-Hershey, Pennsylvania

-Though exceptions have been made in the past, self-placed and full program option placements in Detroit, Michigan are generally prohibited
+Though exceptions have been made in the past, self-placed and full program option placements in Detroit, Michigan are generally prohibited.

 Conditional Placements by Location: